![]() |

 Beautiful white sand

 - very clean.
-Our sneakers actually made a musical sound as we walked
+The RV Gypsies' sneakers actually made a musical sound as they walked

 through the sand. |